History of Winnipeg Jets in Timeline

 2022: Jets Wear Reverse Retro Uniforms

-In the 2022-23 season, the Winnipeg Jets wore "Reverse Retro" uniforms based on the white uniforms worn by the original Jets from 1990 to 1996, recoloured to the current Jets' scheme.
+In the 2022–23 season, the Winnipeg Jets wore "Reverse Retro" uniforms based on the white uniforms worn by the original Jets from 1990 to 1996, again recoloured to the current Jets' scheme.

-2023: Jets Wear Special "Heritage" Uniforms
+2023: Jets Wear Special Heritage Uniforms

 In the 2023–24 season, the Winnipeg Jets wore special "Heritage" uniforms for three games in collaboration with the RCAF for its centennial anniversary.

-April 22, 2025: Article Update
+October 22, 2025: Content Update